fredolss/hyperjs/README.md

     //handle error
 }

-//now the data for the resource is available using the getData Method
+//now the data for the resource is available using the data property
-//childResource.getData().prop etc
+//childResource.data.prop etc

 //if we have an action called 'update' we can call it like this
 //we dont need to pass in any If-Match header because we handle that in one place with 'withRequestOptions'